- 1 My Failed Attempts at Dunking (and it wasn’t even my fault)

 And yet, I feel like they could have done a better job of providing some background info about jumping and the science behind it.

-This is just my personal opinion, but generally, I think people older than 30 are better off going with a more gradual program.
+This is just my personal opinion, but generally, I think people older than 30 are better off going with a more gradual program athletes.

 The reason I say this is because, over time, people develop joint issues, and the older you get, the more risk of an injury you have.

-A better approach in this case, would be to start preparing yourself a month in advance by doing some strength training to your legs.
+A better approach in this case, would be to start preparing yourself a month in advance by doing some strength training and mobility work on your legs.

 Alternatively, you could just go with The Jump Manual, which is considered a more conservative program that spans over a longer period of time.

-Not Good for Those Recovering from an Injury
+Not Suitable for Those Recovering from an Injury

 So do yourself a favor and wait until you’re fully healed before getting into this.